 - Make sure you specify a time when and how you will contact your child.

 - Ensure that your vacation timesharing offers both families time with the child.
 Be fair and reasonable.

 Ultimately, when you are relocating with a minor child, a lot of changes need to be made.
 Adjusting to a new career and new city can be tough on a parent.
 Taking care of a minor child while going through so many changes is not easy.
 This should encourage the relocating parent to allow for timesharing with the non-relocating parent (provided the non-relocating parent wants to see the child).
 Children benefit from spending time with both parents, and the parents benefit just as much in so many ways.

-Jonathan Jacobs is a Relocation Attorney Orlando who can help his clients create a Long Distance Parenting Plan Florida, Relocation Parenting Plan Florida, or a Long Distance Parenting Plan for Infant(s).
+Jonathan Jacobs is a Relocation Attorney Orlando who can help his clients create a Long Distance Parenting Plan Florida, or a Relocation Parenting Plan Florida.).
 When you are considering relocation with a minor child, call the Jacobs Law Firm for help.